publiclab/plots2/README.md

 For installation, prerequisites include sqlite3 and rvm.
 [Click here for a complete list and instructions](https://github.com/publiclab/plots2/blob/main/doc/PREREQUISITES.md).

 ## Installation

-### Installation for Cloud9

-For information on how to install for use with the cloud environment, please see [here](https://github.com/publiclab/plots2/wiki/Simple-Installation-for-Cloud9).

 ### Standard Installation